Snow-covered pine trees in a winter forest at sunrise

 • Lengthy recruitment cycles

-• competition from global enterprises
+• Competition from global enterprises

 For startups operating under investor pressure and rapid roadmap timelines, these bottlenecks translate into reduced velocity.